 Whenever a marketing email feels like it’s from a person and not a robot, that’s a win.
-With increasing amounts of subscriber data at their fingertips, email marketers are wisely designing¬†emails that feel individually-tailored to readers.
+With increasing amounts of subscriber data at their fingertips, email marketers are wisely designing emails that feel individually-tailored to readers.
 Cart abandonment emails provide a perfect opportunity to use the data you have to customize content and take advantage of industry best practices.

 The intro of the email is all about reminding the reader about the benefits of completing the order.
 Exclusive rates.
 Wi-Fi.
 Starpoints.
 But in case that isn’t convincing enough, Starwood follows up with events and offers available at the specific hotel for the specific dates of interest.
 By putting its data to use, Starwood is able to offer relevant, customized content to encourage the sale.

 Similarly, Ann Taylor, the women’s fashion retailer, provides “upsell” content in its cart abandonment email, below.

 The key call to action to “View my bag” is still prioritized at the top, but Ann Taylor also presents customized images of additional possibilities.
 In other words, this email says, Keep shopping!
 The retailer may be playing off the idea that the cart was abandoned because the shopper wasn’t satisfied with what she’d picked out.
 So, why not offer something new to catch the eye?

 Tip #4: De-emphasize prices